hemiao96/zxy.github.io-/_pages/about.md

 Use pymol2.0 for biomacromolecule design

-Mitochondrial morphology observed in vivo with the confocal microscope and Fluorescence Microscopy
+Mitochondrial morphology observed in vivo with the confocal microscope and Fluorescence Microscopy.

 Institution: